 The elections in 2014 (congressional) and 2016 (congressional and presidential) are vitally important to Bread for the World.

-This summer and fall, during the campaigns leading up to the 2014 mid-term congressional elections, Bread is asking its members all over the country to engage all candidates on hunger and poverty issues.
+Bread is asking its members all over the country to engage all candidates on hunger and poverty issues during campaign seasons.

 To equip Bread members to do this engagement, Bread is providing these materials:

 Elections Resources in English